-This Day of the Dead, vegan Day of the Dead bread is so easy to prepare and delicious that I’m sure you’ll bake it more than once.
-Day of the Dead bread or Pan de Muertos in Spanish is a sweet bread shaped like a bun, it is sweet, lightly flavored with orange zest, and topped with sugar.
+On the occasion of Day of the Dead, this vegan Day of the Dead bread recipe is both scrumptious and simple to make.
+The bread, also known as Pan de Muertos in Spanish, is a sweet bun-shaped bread that is lightly flavored with orange zest and topped with sugar.

 WHAT IS THE MEANING OF THE DAY OF THE DEAD?